 I am normally one that hides away inside when it is pouring down with rain or freezing cold.
 But with the Audi R8 Spyder, it had to be done no matter what the weather was.
 It was a wet, cold weekend and I have to say thank god for the heated seats and the Bang and Olufsen speakers.
 Because I was very determined to drive with the soft roof down at all times when not raining.
 For me, the Audi R8 Spyder is where the exterior of the car looked at its finest when the soft top was down.
 The public all agreed with this too.

 Driving And Handling

-On most occasions it takes me awhile to familiarise myself with sports cars.
-But with the Audi R8 I was like duck to water.
+On most occasions, it takes me a while to familiarise myself with sports cars.
+But with the Audi R8, I was like a duck to water.
 From the moment I stepped in, which is a challenge I have to say.
-I drove off with an instant confidence I never knew I had when it came to driving.
+I drove off with instant confidence I never knew I had when it came to driving.
 The simplicity of the car options and its functions made it easy for me to get in and drive.

 Starting from zero and brutally going for it down the M25. was like being Thelma and Louise.
 I have to say it brutally costs me a lot on fuel too, but hey this car is not about saving cash let alone fuel costs.

 This car was all about turning heads, drawing attention and being loud on many design and engineering levels.
 Having people shouting out at me and both men and women waving is why the Audi R8 is a personality car.
 A people sports car for the taking that no matter where you are, or how old you are it’s there to have.
 I made sure I looked into the revision mirror at all times, as you can see driving through the Cotswolds can be brutally spectacular.